-Carroll County Government Staff submit bi-weekly timesheets through VTI.
+Staff submit bi-weekly electronic timesheets through VTI.
+Staff time allocation is reconciled monthly using Time and Effort spreadsheets to specific grant funding in accordance with the monthly Participant Indicators report and grant-specific work.
 The timesheets are approved by Management.

-Staff time allocation is reconciled monthly to specific grant funding in accordance with the monthly Participant Indicators report showing time spent on the grant activity in the respective funding stream.
-Manual timesheets translate the hours documented in VTI for each individual staff member to the appropriate funding stream in accordance with the monthly Participant Indicator report.
-These manual timesheets are also approved by Management.